ozdemirozcelik/pairs-api/README.md

 ````
 ### install requirements:

-IMPORTANT: delete line 'uwsgi' from the requirements.txt before installing.
+IMPORTANT: you may need to delete line 'uwsgi' and 'psycopg2' from the requirements.txt before installing.
-uwsgi is needed for Heroku deployment only.
+These are needed for Heroku deployment only.

 (windows: change -if necessary- version declarations from 'requests~=2.24.0'' to 'requests==2.24.0')